Our company motto is simple: #SupportLocalMusic

 Susanne Spires (Staff Reporter) – Susanne has been a member of the Columbus music scene in many capacities, either as a spectator and fan or player since her teenage years.
 Playing in bands since high school, she busked on sidewalks, performed at open mic nights, and played venues of all capacities (mostly small… very small).
 Later, she joined Golden Tone Productions to collaborate on the film scoring of a web series and documentary, as well as a few independent projects.

-Jesse “The Jester” Clendenin (Staff Reporter) – In early 2005, Jesse attended his first local Columbus show.
+Jesse “The Jester” Clendenin (Associate Editor) – In early 2005, Jesse attended his first local Columbus show.
 Beginning at that point in time, it was his mission to promote the local scene as much as possible.
 He ran a local promotions company (Jester Promotions) until 2008.
 He has played in a few bands of his own, most recently Sub Assembly Disaster.
 His passion for local music stretches beyond Central Ohio, and he frequently travels outside of the 614 to find the best music from within the state.

 Samantha Toale (Staff Photographer) – Samantha has been interested in photography since high school and is currently a third-year photography student at the Columbus College of Art and Design.
 Experiencing her first concert about six years ago, it didn’t take her long to fall in love with music photography.
 In 2017, she started photographing local bands, including Absolute Hero and We Are The Movies.
 Her style leans to the more emotional and dramatic side of musical performances.